191805/feh_CSST1/README.md

     #from PyPI (recommmend)
     python3 -m pip install CSST_feh
 # Quick start
 The input are u, g and i magnitudes and color error.
 The three magnitudes can be given from photometric data.
-Color error is based on the assumption that magnitudes are independent Gaussian variables, it represents the error of the combination of two magnitudes.
-We recommend that the error of the magnitude should not be larger than 0.025 mag.\
+An assumption that magnitudes are independent Gaussian variables is made.
+We recommend that the error of the magnitude should not be larger than 0.025 mag.
+The color error represents the error of the combination of two magnitudes.\
 If you want to estimate the metallicity of the dwarf stars, you should use dwarf_feh package.
 The output are two files named dwarf_feh_predicted.csv and dwarf_feh_error.csv, the former stores the photometric metallicity and the latter stores the random error of photometric metallicity.

-    from feh import dwarf_feh
+    from CSST_feh import dwarf_feh
     dwarf_feh.dwarf_feh(u,g,i,error)
 For the giant stars, you should use giant_feh package.
 The output are two files named giant_feh_predicted.csv and giant_feh_error.csv, the former stores the photometric metallicity and the latter stores the random error of photometric metallicity.